Notification

 6. The tick sizes vary by exchange and by security.
 For example, the tick sizes for stocks listed on the National Stock Exchange of India (NSE) range from INR 0.05 to INR 1.

-Tick Size Example
+Example of Tick Size

 The tick size is an important consideration when buying or selling shares.
 It is the minimum amount by which the price of a security can change.
 For example, a stock has a tick size of Rs.
 0.5; the price can go up or down in increments/decrements of Rs.
 0.5.
 Suppose the last traded price (LTP) was Rs.1000; then the following best bid prices for the stock shall be Rs.999.95, Rs.999.90, Rs.999.85, Rs.999.80, and Rs.999.75.
 Here, the tick size is set at Rs.0.05.
 Therefore, the bid price can not be Rs.999.87.